 In October 2019, the Care Quality Commission (CQC) released their annual assessment of healthcare and social care in England.
 The document, aptly named ‘State of Care’ reported that, despite challenging times, most of the care given across England is good and, overall, the quality is improving slightly.
 However, they also reported that service users are not always having good experiences and sometimes people don’t get the care they need until it’s too late and things have seriously worsened for them.

 One of the sectors that was negatively highlighted in the report was the field of learning difficulties and autism.
 Even the cleverest spin doctor would be pressed to find a positive way to summarise the care in these areas.
-With 14 independent mental health or learning disability hospitals rated as inadequate and put into special measures in the last year, the CQC report was clear in its findings that ‘the care given to people with a learning disability or autism is not acceptable.’
+With 14 independent mental health or learning disability hospitals rated as inadequate and put into special measures in 2019, the CQC report was clear in its findings that ‘the care given to people with a learning disability or autism is not acceptable.’

 Difficulties in accessing the right care can mean that people with a learning disability or autism often end up detained in unsuitable hospitals, being cared for by staff who simply don’t have the appropriate skills.
 Being in hospital is never an easy experience, but when someone struggles to understand or communicate with the world around them, being placed in an overly restrictive environment must be bewildering beyond any level of reasoning.